-This is a classic Midwestern stuffing came about partly from my Mother who taught me the basics and mostly from a friend who shared her 99 year old Mother’s recipe – and the addition of sausage and milk.
+Fred & Betty’s recipe for Classic Midwestern Stuffing or Dressing is from Betty’s Mom, who was in her 90’s when the recipe was handed off to me.
 If you think stuffing is an afterthought, something plopped down on the plate only as a nod to tradition, you haven’t had stuffing like this.
-And by the way, whether pulled from the bird or from a casserole, in the Midwest, we call it stuffing.
-At least we old people do…
+And by the way, whether pulled from the bird or from a casserole, in the Midwest, we call it stuffing or dressing, but the old people, like me seem to prefer the word stuffing.

-So keep your oysters (we’re Midwestern), corn bread (we’re Northerners) and most fruit, dried or fresh (unless it was something Grandma would use.)
+And in the Midwest, we tend to be particular about our stuffing ingredients!
+So keep your oysters (we’re Midwestern), cornbread (we’re Northerners) and most fruit, dried or fresh (unless it was something Grandma would use.)
 In the Midwest, we don’t need no stinking* water chestnuts (not local) or wild rice (different dish.)
 We don’t want cheese (sacrilege) or leeks (la di da).
 We really don’t want greens (trust me, nothing will make this healthy) or mushrooms and/or anything else “fancy” or “trendy.”

-For the best stuffing, skip the bagged or boxed already dried bread.
-Sometimes you’ve gotta do what ya gotta do, but while this shortcut may make a tasty stuffing it will never make a great one.
+For the best stuffing skip the bagged or boxed already dried bread.
+Hey, ya gotta do what ya gotta do, but while this shortcut may make a tasty stuffing (since you’re adding your own herbs in this recipe, if you do buy the cubes of dried bread, try to find one that’s not already flavored) it will never make a great one.
 Stuffing isn’t just about taste, it’s about texture.
-Look for a good sturdy bread or combination of breads, a bakery Italian is ideal.
-If possible, try to find one without a lot of additives and softeners which inhibit the drying process.
+Look for a mix of good, sturdy bread and try to find ones without a lot of additives and softeners which can inhibit the drying process.

-There’s not a lot of broth in here, but trust me here – a gorgeous home-made stock brings true flavor & body to the stuffing that no boxed, canned or powdered product ever will.
+There’s not a lot of broth/stock in this stuffing, but if you have a home-made stock it brings true flavor & body to the stuffing.
 If you can possibly swing it, go with home-made – whether chicken or turkey.
-You’ll be able to control the salt and avoid that boxed, “fakey” flavor.
-Make it a few weeks ahead and freeze until needed to cut down on the last minute Holiday cooking craziness and you’ll probably find yourself using it for other dishes coming to the table, too.
+You’ll be able to control the salt and avoid that boxed flavor.
+Make it a few weeks ahead and freeze, which works especially well if you want to make other items ahead that use stock.
+Things like make-ahead gravy.
+Having stock on hand helps to cut down on the last minute Holiday cooking crazies.

 The butter?
 It’s not a typo, this outrageous amount, about a tablespoon per serving, but this is a huge amount of stuffing.
-If you’re worried, cut it back some, but I wouldn’t cut it past a 3/4 cup, a stick and a half.
+And here’s where you want to use real butter, not margarine.
+You’ll thank me!
+Maybe your arteries won’t but you’ll be in bliss and it’s only one day, once a year.
+If you’re worried, do what you must.
 And giblets?
 That’s your call.
-I often skip them (don’t tell my Mom!)
+I usually skip them (don’t tell my Mom!)

 - 1 pound breakfast sausage